CHaskell2/public-notes/book_list.md

 * Building Evolutionary Architectures
 * Effective C++
 * Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing
+* Murach's SQL Server 2016 for Developers
+* The Effective Engineer

 ### Security